The path to membership success is paved with a litany of mistakes.

 The most successful memberships are always evolving, continuously looking for ways to better serve their members and deliver value.

-You need to make sure you always have your finger on the pulse, engaging with and listening to your members and continuing to innovate and adapt to their needs.
+You need to make sure you always have your finger on the pulse.
+Engage with and listen to your members, and continue to innovate and adapt to their needs.

 Thank You For Listening